| Competition

 discussed in the February 15, 2002 BIAC Discussion Points referred

+to above.
 6.12 The following is a list of safeguards specific to information

 exchanges among competition authorities